nguyennick197/positive-doodlebot/README.md

 ## Commands

- - `d!doodle`: sends a random positive doodle
+- `/doodle`: sends a random positive doodle
- - `d!doodle [tag]`: get a positive doodle from this tag! ex: `d!doodle cat`
+- `/doodle [tag]`: get a positive doodle from this tag! ex: `d!doodle cat`
- - `d!tags`: sends a list of popular tags you can use
+- `/tags`: sends a list of popular tags you can use
- - `d!search [search string]`: get a positive doodle that matches this search term (search term can be 1 or more words)! ex: `d!search school studies`
+- `/search [search string]`: get a positive doodle that matches this search term (search term can be 1 or more words)! ex: `d!search school studies`
- - `d!transcribe`: gives the text for the last image sent by the bot in the current channel
+- `/transcribe`: gives the text for the last image sent by the bot in the current channel
- - `d!help`: Sends a list of commands and details about the bot
+- `/help`: Sends a list of commands and details about the bot

 ## Screenshots